Director of Evaluation

 University of Minnesota, Minneapolis, MN - College of Architecture, Environmental Design, B.S., 1989

-Condon, W., Iverson, E. R., Manduca, C. A., Rutz, C., & Willett, G. (accepted).
+Condon, W., Iverson, E. R., Manduca, C. A., Rutz, C., & Willett, G. (2015).
 Faculty development matters: Connecting faculty learning to student learning.
 Bloomington, Indiana: Indiana University Press.

 Willett, G., Iverson, E. R., Rutz, C., & Manduca, C. A. (2014).
 Measures Matter: Evidence of faculty development effects on faculty and student learning.
 Assessing Writing Vol. 20.
 April. p.
 19-36